PRO100BYTE/ProjectArcade-Wiki/systems-and-emulators/supported-game-systems/arcade/sega/triforce.md

 ## Specific system information

 Triforce emulation is not perfect, the Dolphin Triforce branch has not been updated for many years.
-RetroBat provide a dolphin-triforce emulator version to play Mario Kart GP2 very smoothly.
+ProjectArcade provide a dolphin-triforce emulator version to play Mario Kart GP2 very smoothly.
 You can also use the current dolphin emulators to play F-Zero AX with Gecko codes.

 ### Games compatibility